meraki/cmx-api-app/README.md

 ### Software requirements:

 - Ensure you have Ruby 1.9 installed.
 If you don’t, consider using [RVM](https://rvm.io) to install and manage your Ruby versions.
-- Ensure that you have the sinatra gem installed; if you don't, do `gem install sinatra` via the command line in your project directory.
+- Ensure that you have the sinatra gem installed; if you don’t, do `gem install sinatra` via the command line in your project directory.
-- Ensure that you have the data_mapper gem installed; if you don't, do `gem install data_mapper` via the command line in your project directory.
+- Ensure that you have the data_mapper gem installed; if you don’t, do `gem install data_mapper` via the command line in your project directory.
 - Ensure you have the sqlite adapter installed; if you don’t, do `gem install dm-sqlite-adapter` via the command line in your project directory.

 ### Network infrastructure requirements: